ar-pa/HMC-manual/README.md

 Also, [here](https://help.hackerearth.com/hc/en-us/articles/900002483366-HMCs-rate-card-programming-questions-only-) is the rate card.

 # Selection
 For every contest, I (Arpa) check your proposals and accept some of them.
-Also, I'm trying to accept some problems as backup problems. // TODO
+Also, I'm trying to accept some problems as backup problems.

+A setter that proposed a full set for a contest can't propose another full set in that month or the next month.
+For example, if a setter proposed August Circuits, then the first contest he/she can propose is October Easy.

 # Preparation
 ## Things to be done